 Festival History and Black Hills Information

-The Black Hills Bluegrass Festival started in 1980, finding a?home at the Mystery Mountain Resort and Campground in 1995.?
-That same year, the festival inaugurated a natural amphitheater nestled among the pines, south of Rapid City, South Dakota, which is located just 16 miles from Mt.
-Rushmore National Monument.
+The Black Hills Bluegrass Festival started in 1980, finding a home at the Mystery Mountain Resort and Campground in 1995 in a natural amphitheater nestled among the pines, south of Rapid City, South Dakota.

 In 2010, the festival expanded its camping and festival facilities by relocating to the Elk View Campground, now the Kickstand Campground & Venue, in Sturgis, SD.